Where to Place Your Logo on Video Ads

 It’s valuable to consider the behavior of LinkedIn users.
 Many are scrolling through feeds during short breaks or in-between tasks, so quick brand recognition is vital.
 An optimally placed logo bug in the top left ensures immediate visibility as the video starts playing and gives your brand a better chance of sticking in the viewer’s memory, even if the entire video isn't watched.

-Specifically, for IGTV, it's pivotal to remember that the first minute of the video will also appear on the main feed, meaning the logo bug needs to remain visible and not be overshadowed by feed elements.
+For Stories and IGTV, where user profile icons and other metrics are at the top, careful consideration is needed for logo placement.
+In this case, placing a logo bug in the top left corner is ideal, as it avoids clashing with these elements.
+Particularly for IGTV, it's important to remember that the first minute of the video also appears on the main feed, so the logo bug needs to be visible and not overshadowed by feed elements.

 TikTok, a platform celebrated for its bite-sized video content, has rapidly become a key destination for creators and advertisers alike.
 With its unique interface, there are certain considerations to bear in mind when determining logo bug placement.